 Also make a list of the sleep rules to post in the room.
 Keep it simple, 1.
 Rest quietly in bed, 2.
 Stay in bed all night long, 3.
 You may get out of bed (or call for parents) when your light turns green.

 If kids have the same night time sleep needs (12 hours at night) you will want them to go to sleep and wake at the same time.
 So you would do the bedtime routine together and then sing songs to each individual child so they have 3-5 minutes of sweet time alone with their parent.
 Alternate nights of who goes first and who waits quietly.

-Make sure kiddos get to bed at their ideal times for a solid two weeks.
+On the night you combine them, make sure kiddos get to bed at their ideal times (and do this for a solid two weeks).
 This prevents over-tiredness/overstimulation and helps the body clock sync up with a rhythm of calming and alerting that is very helpful for young bodies.

 Once lights are out, there is no asking for drinks, to go potty, for one more book, etc. Gently remind them, you already checked everything off the list during the routine.
 Thank them for their cooperation and hard work.
 Then you may need to remind them of the rules (and the rewards!) and tell them you’ll check back on them in a few minutes to make sure they are following them.

 Check back in 3 minutes and give them a smile and a thumbs up, but don’t say anything.
 In the first few nights you may find yourself sitting next to the door or going back to do frequent checks to make sure they are keeping the rules, but after the first few days of sleeping well and reaping the reward (intrinsic and extrinsic) most kiddos will begin to keep to the plan with minimal effort.